 - Salt and pepper on each side.

-- Now carefully add steaks (I use a pair of kitchen tongs.) and cook the steaks for a minute or so.
-Then flip and cook on other side for another minute.
-(TIP: If the steak are stuck to the skillet, let it cook for 30 seconds longer and try again.
+- Then flip and cook them on the other side for another minute.
+(TIP: If the steaks are stuck to the skillet, let them cook for 30 seconds longer and try again.
 Don't force it.)

 - Continue flipping and cooking until desired doneness reached, 8-10 minutes.
 For medium rare, the internal temperature should be 130-135°F. See notes for more details.
 (TIP: This handy thermometer changed my steak game forever!
 No more guessing, I know exactly when my steak is done in less than 5 seconds!)